Blackpool weather forecast: This is when the sun will return to Blackpool

 What will the weather be like this afternoon in Blackpool?

-This afternoon will become increasingly overcast, with the temperature increasing to its peak of 13C by 3pm.
+This afternoon will continue to be cloudy, with the temperature only increasing slightly to its peak of 12C by 1pm.

 What will the weather be like this evening and tonight in Blackpool?

-This evening will remain cloudy, with temperatures beginning to dip as the evening progresses.
+This evening will continue to be overcast, with the temperature beginning to dip as the evening progresses.

 What will the weather be like tomorrow in Blackpool?